 I’ve seen her.
 I sez, “Ms Fenster, you’re looking good.
 You’re just as young as you was a year ago.”

-along a good man to keep him from leaving.
-On the other hand, even a good man will lie to keep a bad
+a good man to keep him from leaving.
+On the other hand, even a good man will lie to keep a bad woman

 I made a mistake last week, yeah another one.
 I started watching one of them TV judge shows.

 Before I had to get up to visit the facilities, I’d already watched five of em.

 The last one showed a guy suing his roommate for leaving the toilet seat up.
 An early morning